 A Travel Roster should be turned in with the TRF.
 However, in the event the traveling group changes prior to departure, an updated roster must be submitted up to two days before departure.
-All group travelers must be registered club members, meaning the SCC Assistant Director must have a Personal Data Sheet and waiver on each traveling member.
-All traveling members must be registered Activity and Service Fee paying students in good standing with the university.
+All group travelers must be registered club members, meaning the SC Graduate Assistant must have a Personal Data Sheet and waiver on file for each traveling member.
+All traveling members must be registered Activity and Service Fee paying students in good standing during the current semester of the traveling with the university.
 When entering information in a travel roster, all full names and UCF NID must be filled out LEGIBLY.
 Failure to do so will result the club having to fill out a completely new travel roster.